How Does an Alternator Work?

 There are several signs to watch out for that may indicate a failing alternator.
 If you experience any of these signs, you can bring your car to Kacal's Auto and Truck Service in Houston today.

 Like any complex system, it is the sum of many parts that keeps your vehicle running without a hitch.
 When one part of the system is down, it can affect various parts of your vehicle.
-Whether you need an alternator for your Acura, Audi, BMW, Buick, or something else, the signs of a failing or broken alternator are universal.
+Whether you need an alternator for your Acura, Toyota, Honda, Ford, or something else, the signs of a failing or broken alternator are universal.
 Here are five signs that you may need to come in for alternator testing, repair, and/or replacement:

 Your battery light is on - Our dashboard lights serve as surefire indicators that something is wrong.
 If your battery or check engine light turns on while driving, there may be a problem with your vehicle's alternator, its battery, or both.
 If your car does not have a battery light, it will likely have an ALT (alternator) or GEN (generator) light that will turn on when something is wrong.
 If this happens, pay particular attention to your vehicle's electronic components.
 For example, if you are driving in Houston, Texas at night with your headlights on, and then you decide to turn your radio on but it does not work, this is a strong indicator there is an issue with your alternator.